 Both favor trails over roads and share a penchant for testing how much they can punish their bodies.

 "You learn a lot about your mind," Olson says.
-"You can push yourself to what you think was your limit, and then you can go beyond that limit and feel more confident in your everyday life to reach a challenge."
+"You can push yourself to what you think was your limit, and then you can go beyond that limit and feel more confident in your everyday life to reach

 All Ultra Santa Fe races, including a 50-miler, 50K, 13-miler, and 1-miler, take place on Sept.
 10, 2016.
 For instructions on registering or volunteering, visit ultrasantafe.com.